Lubrum/Brazilian-Milk-Production/README.md

 map_data$cat <- factor(map_data$cat, levels = c(8:4), labels = c("14.60 - 62.91", "8.01 - 14.60",
     "4.21 - 8.00", "1.12 - 4.21", "0.00 - 1.12"))
 ```
 Finally, we use ggplot and animate to generate the maps and the final animation.
+There are a lot of tutorials showing how to make a animated map.
+You can check [here](https://dontfeedthefears.com/how-to-create-an-animated-map-in-r/#comment-15) how to create one.
 ```R
 p <- ggplot() +
     geom_polygon(data = map_data, aes(fill = cat,x = long, y = lat, group = group)) +